industrial-optimization-group/DESDEO/docs/explanation/problem_format.md

     The `func` entry in the JSON object of the extra function model must adhere to the MathJSON format.

 ### ScalarizationFunction

+!!!
+Note
+    The `symbol` of `ScalarizationFunction` is optional.
+If not defined, a symbol will be generated for each scalarization function with no symbol provided.
+These symbols follow a systematic pattern `scal_i`, where `i` is a runnin index local to each instance of `Problem`.
+When adding new scalarization functions, the method `Problem.add_scalarization` should be utilized to ensure the correct default generation of symbols for instance of `ScalarizationFunction`.

 The `ScalarizationFunction` model defines any scalarizations of the problem being solved.
 The scalarization function has a name and a function definition.
 Its JSON schema looks as follows: